 Flexible, with options and choice

 Accessible to all

-Supportive of metacognition and reflection
+Supportive of metacognition, self-regulation and self-reflection

 I help companies redefine their product or service, move from or to the educational tech space, and recognize when a pivot is necessary.